Internet of Things Contractor

 A significant aspect of security is being aware of who enters your building at all times.
-In the past, building security and access control was simply putting a security guard or a deadbolt on the main entrance.
-As our Internet of Things contractor explains, security systems are becoming more advanced and typically are connected with how employees enter the building, how a company tracks IDs and a variety of other functions.
+In the past, building security and access control were simply putting a security guard or a deadbolt on the main entrance.
+As our Internet of Things contractor explains, security systems are becoming more advanced and typically are connected with how employees enter the building, how a company tracks IDs, and a variety of other functions.

 Smartphones are a way that smart building technologies have advanced their access control.
 By having an application on a smartphone, physical key fobs and cards are becoming a thing of the past.
 Security systems are also working with smartphones to allow for business owners to view security footage live on their phones, control temperature and lights throughout their building, and lock or unlock the doors all while being completely remote.